-On March 24, 2022, our Sponsor agreed to loan us up to \$1,500,000 as may be required (the "Working Capital Loans").
+On March 24, 2022, our Sponsor has agreed to loan us up to \$1,500,000 as may be required (the "Working Capital Loans").
 If we complete a business combination, we would repay the Working Capital Loans.
 In the event that a business combination does not close, we may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans, but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
 Such Working Capital Loans are evidenced by a promissory note.
-The note will either be repaid upon consummation of a business combination, without interest, or, at the lender's discretion, or converted upon consummation of a business combination into additional Private Warrants equal to \$1.00 per Private Warrant.
+The notes would either be repaid upon consummation of a business combination, without interest, or, at the lender's discretion, or converted upon consummation of a business combination into additional Private Warrants equal to \$1.00 per Private Warrant.

 If our estimate of the costs of completing the contemplated business combination are less than the actual amount necessary to do so, we may have insufficient funds available to operate the business prior to a business combination.
-Moreover, in addition to the access to the Working Capital Loans, we may need to obtain other financing either to complete a business combination or because we become obligated to redeem a significant number of public shares upon consummation of a business combination, in which case we may issue additional securities or incur debt in connection with such business combination.
-Subject to compliance with applicable securities laws, we would only complete such financing simultaneously with the completion of a business combination.
-If we are unable to complete a business combination because we do not have sufficient funds available, we will be forced to cease operations and liquidate the Trust Account.
-In addition, following a business combination, if cash on hand is insufficient, we may need to obtain additional financing in order to meet our obligations.
+Moreover, in addition to the access to the Working Capital Loans, we may need to obtain other financing either to complete a Business Combination or because we become obligated to redeem a significant number of public shares upon consummation of a Business Combination, in which case we may issue additional securities or incur debt in connection with such business combination.
+Subject to compliance with applicable securities laws, we would only complete such financing simultaneously with the completion of a Business Combination.
+If we are unable to complete a Business Combination because we do not have sufficient funds available, we will be forced to cease operations and liquidate the Trust Account.
+In addition, following a Business Combination, if cash on hand is insufficient, we may need to obtain additional financing in order to meet our obligations.

-We have until May 24, 2023 to consummate a business combination.
-It is uncertain that we will be able to consummate a business combination by this time.
-If a business combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution unless time for which the business combination is otherwise extended as further outlined above under the heading "Charter Amendments".
-Management has determined that the mandatory liquidation, should a business combination not occur, and potential subsequent dissolution and our working capital deficiency raises substantial doubt about our ability to continue as a going concern for a reasonable period of time, which is considered to be one year from the issuance of the financial statements.
+We have until May 24, 2023 to consummate a Business Combination.
+It is uncertain that we will be able to consummate a Business Combination by this time.
+If a Business Combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution unless time for which the

+Business Combination is otherwise extended as further outlined above under the heading Proxy Statement.
+Management has determined that the mandatory liquidation, should a Business Combination not occur, and potential subsequent dissolution raises substantial doubt about our ability to continue as a going concern for a reasonable period of time, which is considered to be one year from the issuance of the financial statements.
 No adjustments have been made to the carrying amounts of assets or liabilities should we be required to liquidate after May 24, 2023.